 Bacteria and parasites enjoy swimming in lakes, rivers and ponds just as much as your dog does.
 Ingesting bacteria such as Escherichia coli or Giardia parasites can lead to gastrointestinal upset.
 Even more dangerous are Leptospira spp. bacteria, commonly found in stagnant water, which can cause liver and kidney failure.
 And drinking from lakes and ponds containing blue-green algae can be deadly.

 By bringing plenty of fresh water and a collapsible drinking bowl for your dog, you can eliminate your worry over these parasites.
-And make sure to rinse him off after swimming to help clean his coat.
+And make sure to rinse your dog off after swimming to help clean his or her coat.

 Watch for signs of overheating